programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 We'll first convert the uploaded csv file to a second DataFrame, drop any empty columns and display the first five rows to check that the data is as expected.
 Four rows should be present: the paper IDs, their titles, their discipline, and their type.

-{% figure.html filename="CORPUS-ANALYSIS-WITH-SPACY5.png" caption="Figure 5: Colab DataFrame with paper metadata-ID, title, discpline and type" %}
+{% include figure.html filename="CORPUS-ANALYSIS-WITH-SPACY5.png" caption="Figure 5: Colab DataFrame with paper metadata-ID, title, discpline and type" %}

 At this point, we have uploaded all files we need for analysis, and the code is the same for Google Colab and Jupyter Notebook users.